awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 **Note**
 In the example, 60 indicates the number of seconds between measurements\.
 This is the only currently supported value\.

 1. Save the configuration file and close the text editor\.
-In this example, the updated configuration file is saved with a different name \(`02-cloudwatch-enabled.cfg.yml`\) than the downloaded configuration file\.
-This will create a separate saved configuration when the file is uploaded\.
+In this example, the updated configuration file is saved with a name \(`02-cloudwatch-enabled.cfg.yml`\) that is different from the downloaded configuration file\.
+This creates a separate saved configuration when the file is uploaded\.
 You can use the same name as the downloaded file to overwrite the existing configuration without creating a new one\.

-1. Upload the updated configuration file to Elastic Beanstalk with the `eb config put` command:
+1. Use the `eb config put` command to upload the updated configuration file to Elastic Beanstalk\.

    ```
    $ eb config put 02-cloudwatch-enabled
    ```

-   When using the `eb config` `get` and `put` commands with saved configurations, do not include the file extension\.\.
+   When using the `eb config` `get` and `put` commands with saved configurations, do not include the file extension\.

-1. Apply the saved configuration to your running environment:
+1. Apply the saved configuration to your running environment\.

    ```
    $ eb config --cfg 02-cloudwatch-enabled